 By the mid-1990’s the Hot Lake property was once again near bankruptcy & foreclosure.
 In 1994 the Hot Lake property was split into several parcels.
 Since that time the RV Resort has had different owners from the other neighboring Hot Lake properties.

-The RV Resort has water rights to the hot springs water from Hot Lake and it is used to heat all the buildings on the property, as well as all the domestic water for showers, and the pool & spa.
-Soaking in the 170 degree hot springs water requires it be mixed with our 77 degree well water to reach the perfect soaking temperature!
+The RV Resort has water rights to the hot springs water from Hot Lake and it is used to heat all the buildings on the property, as well as all the domestic water for showers, and for the Mineral Soaking Pools.
+Soaking in the 170 degree hot springs water requires it be mixed with our 77 degree geothermal mineral well water to reach the perfect soaking temperature!

 Located at the foot of Craig Mountain in the Grande Ronde Valley, Grande Hot Springs Resort is bordered by legendary Hot Lake.
 More than 2 million gallons of 186 degree water flow from the ground daily.